KocsisGabor/GraphDown/README.md

 ## Why Graphs and Types Matter (again)

-> This is like 15 pages long in my original idea document so even though I mentioned it above, I also asked Claude to make a summary of it:
+> This section is like 15 pages long in my original idea document so even though I mentioned it above, I also asked Claude to make a summary of it:

 At first glance, you might wonder why we need typed graphs when simpler solutions like TOML in markdown could handle basic use cases like todo lists or project tracking.
 The answer lies in how we actually work with information.